sushashi/devops-with-kubernetes/Part4/README.md

 ### Note to self:
-- Sync git in VSCode after the an update since there is a commit ahead with the automated update that uses GitHub Workflow.
+- Sync git in VSCode after the push since there is a commit ahead with the automated update that uses since GitHub Workflow that also makes a commit.
 - There seems to be some remaining problem with rolling updates and storage in GKE.
 - To delete GKE cluster:
     ```